luca-heltai/ans-ifem/README.md

 1. Deal.II Requirements:
 ========================

-The FEIBM source code requires the deal.II 9.0 library or greater.
+The FEIBM source code requires the deal.II 8.4 library or greater.
+Tags corresponding to each release of the deal.II library are available.
+You should use the tag corresponding to the installed deal.II library.

+The master branch of the github repository should compile with the latest deal.II library.
+If not, submit an issue.

 In what follows, we assume that the user has installed the deal.II library in the directory